paperless-ngx/paperless-ngx/docs/setup.rst

 1. Install the requirements as per the :ref:`requirements <requirements>` page.
 2. Within the extract of master.zip go to the ``src`` directory.
-3. Copy ``../paperless.conf.example`` to ``/etc/paperless.conf`` also the virtual
-   envrionment look there for it and open it in your favourite editor.
+3. Copy ``../paperless.conf.example`` to ``/etc/paperless.conf`` and open it in
-   Because this file contains passwords it should only be readable by user root and paperless !
+   your favourite editor.
+Because this file contains passwords it should only be readable by user root and paperless!
 Set the values for:

     * ``PAPERLESS_CONSUMPTION_DIR``: this is where your documents will be dumped to be consumed by Paperless.
-    * ``PAPERLESS_PASSPHRASE``: this is the passphrase Paperless uses to encrypt/decrypt the original document.
     * ``PAPERLESS_OCR_THREADS``: this is the number of threads the OCR process will spawn to process document pages in parallel.
+    * ``PAPERLESS_PASSPHRASE``: this is only required if you want to use GPG to encrypt your document files.
+This is the passphrase Paperless uses to encrypt/decrypt the original documents.
+Don't worry about defining this if you don't want to use encryption (the default).

 4. Initialise the SQLite database with ``./manage.py migrate``.
 5. Create a user for your Paperless instance with